Formation of clusters and coarsening in weakly interacting diffusions

 where $g(x;\mu, \sigma^2)$ is the density of a normal distribution with mean $\mu$ and variance $\sigma^2$.
-We are interested in the event that the particle $X^i_t$ of cluster $j$ leaves this cluster and joins another cluster which can be assumed to be one of the neighboring clusters $j-1$ or $j+1$, since the event that a particle jumps to a cluster that is not a direct neighbor of the cluster where the particle have a probability of lower order.
+We are interested in the event that the particle $X^i_t$ of cluster $j$ leaves this cluster and joins another cluster which can be assumed to be one of the neighboring clusters $j-1$ or $j+1$, since the probability that a particle jumps to a non-neighboring cluster is of lower order.
 The particle $X^i_t$ moves in the effective potential